 Store your Shelter-in-Place emergency supplies in backpacks, duffel bags, tote boxes or garbage cans in an accessible place such as a closet, mudroom, garage or shed.

-Make sure everyone in your home knows where all the kits are kept.
+Make sure everyone in your home knows where the kits are kept.
 Check the contents regularly and replace outdated items.

 For more information, watch these helpful 'Get your Kit Together' videos:

 Practice your plan with your family at least once a year.
 Include a fire drill and an earthquake drill as part of your practice session.
 If you are near a tsunami inundation zone, know what to do.

 More ideas on how you and your family can respond to and recover from an emergency or disaster: